Dyvil/Dyvil-Language-Reference/syntax/other-literals.md

 | `boolean`                              | `false` |
 | Any reference type                     | `null`  |

 Because the value of the Wildcard Literal depends on the context, its type cannot be inferred.
+Any attempt to do so will result in a compilation error.